ksalzke/custom-complete-omnifocus-plugin/README.md

 This action allows you to:
 * select whether the next task in a perspective should automatically be selected when 'custom complete' is run (this will only apply when there is a single task selected)
+* select whether the project will be shown in a new window, when the last task in a project or action group is completed and the user chooses to 'review' the project
 * configure one or more tags that should be removed from tasks after they have been completed.

 # Functions